-Fibromyalgia, like many other chronic illnesses, is life-changing.
-Existing day after day with chronic pain, exhaustion, brain fog and a multitude of other symptoms prevents you from living the life you want.
-It wears you down.
+Fibromyalgia is life-changing.
+It wears you down and prevents you from living the life you want.
 It affects you physically, mentally and socially.
-It can leave you exhausted, confused and lonely.
+Leaving you exhausted, confused and lonely.

 Fibro was winning and my life was falling apart.